Play, stay and stargaze in Chestertown, Rock Hall, St. Michaels, Tilghman Island, Oxford and Cambridge

 Maryland’s eastern shore proximity to Washington D. C, Baltimore and Philadelphia make it an easy visit for a weekend or weeklong getaway, where there’s plenty to see and do by day and by night.

-Gene and Katie Hamilton are bird watchers who attend birding festivals and events and write about the wonders of the birding world.
+Gene and Katie Hamilton travel the U.S. extensively in search of a favorite place.
 They are members of the Outdoor Writers Association of America.